monday04/TWICEproject/README.md

-# TWICEproject
+# TWICE Projects
 Use and non-useful TWICE related stuffs
-  Song Recommendations.py recommends another TWICE song of the same genre based on song title or genre list.
+  - *__Song Recommendations.py__* recommends another TWICE song of the same genre based on song title or genre list.